anmonteiro/anmonteiro.github.io/_posts/2016-01-04-om-next-query-syntax.md

 ```

-**Note:** at the time of this writing, support for recursion limit is still waiting to be merged into Om in this [pull request](https://github.com/omcljs/om/pull/561)

 ### Recursive union query

 Our last example is a composition of the last two.
 What if we have heterogeneous recursive components?
 That almost makes my brain hurt!
-Support for this feature is complete but at the time of this writing still waiting to be merged in Om ([pull request](https://github.com/omcljs/om/pull/562)).
+Let's get into it:

 ```clojure
 ;; heterogeneous recursive state